flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 2.0.0 - 5 April 2016 =
+This is a large update.
+It has been tested extensivly but we still could have missed something.
+Make sure to test it before installing on a live site.
+* Updated Flowplayer to v6.0.5
+* Add support for multiple ads in a video
+* Restyled the settings page to make it easier to use.
+* Add a video option to choose to load the HLS script plugin
+* Updated the local versions of the HLS and quality selector plugins
+* Fixed tab styles in WP 4.4
+* Update support for WP 4.5
+* Added an setting to define the Flash HLS SWF file
+* Depricated action `fp5_video_config`, use the filter `fp5_js_config` instead
+* Changed from hardcoding the ads configuration to an array so that they are easier to customize.
+* A few code improvements from @dannyvankooten
+* Made the preview button disapear as it is not needed
+* Rearanged a chunk of code to make it more extendable.

 = 1.13.0 - 16 December 2015 =
 * Updated Flowplayer to v6.0.4